-A pleasant way to see mangroves is in a dinghy or kayak, where the surrounding tranquility can make the rest of the world seem miles away.
+A pleasant way to see mangroves is in a dinghy or kayak, where the tranquillity of the scenery can make the rest of the world seem like it’s miles away.

-Boardwalks have been constructed in several places in Northland so mangroves can be studied at close quarters without getting your feet wet.
+Boardwalks have been constructed in several places in Northland, so mangroves can be studied at close quarters without getting your feet wet.
 Boardwalks protect the pneumatophores - the breathing roots - and radial root systems from being crushed.
+Among these are:

-The other is on the banks of Limeburners Creek and can be accessed from Kioreroa Road.
+The other is on the banks of Limeburner’s Creek and can be accessed from Kioreroa Rd.

 Bay of Islands

 There are two boardwalks in the Bay of Islands.
-The Waitangi Mangrove Walk can be found between Haruru Falls and Waitangi.
-It is accessed across the road from the Waitangi Treaty Grounds.
+The Waitangi mangrove walk, located between Haruru Falls and Waitangi, is accessed opposite the Treaty Grounds.

-Another is between Opua and Paihia as a part of the coastal walkway.
-The boardwalk is accessed near Smith's Holiday Camp, Opua.
+Another is between Opua and Paihia as part of the coastal walkway.
+The boardwalk is accessed near Smith's Holiday Camp, Paihia.

-There is a boardwalk at Rawene, south Hokianga which is accessed from Clendon Esplanade, Rawene.
+There is also a boardwalk at Rawene, accessed from Clendon Esplanade.